 At Ampol, we have a Corporate Governance Framework (CGF) to ensure we have high standards of governance.

-The CGF includes a skilled, diverse and independent Board at Ampol and the current Committees of the Board: Audit Committee, Human Resources Committee, Safety & Sustainability Committee and a Nomination Committee.
+The CGF includes a skilled, diverse and independent Board and these Board members also sit on the current Committees of the Board: Audit Committee, Human Resources Committee, Safety & Sustainability Committee and the Nomination Committee.
 The CGF ensures clear decision making and accountability enabled by Ampol's Delegation of Authority (DOA).